 S. Korean investors hold unique advantages in Vietnam: PM

-The Hanoitimes - To ensure successful businesses, one must fully integrate and adapt to the local environment.
+To ensure successful businesses, one must fully integrate and adapt to the local environment.
 In this regard, no one is better than South Korean investors in Vietnam, said Prime Minister Nguyen Xuan Phuc.

 Compared to peers from other countries, South Korean investors possess unique advantages in Vietnam, mainly thanks to cultural similarities and the affection of Vietnamese people for South Korea, according to Prime Minister Nguyen Xuan Phuc.

 |Participants at the conference.
 Source: VGP.|

 “To ensure successful businesses, one must fully integrate and adapt to local environment.
 In this regard, no one is better than South Korean investors in Vietnam,” said Phuc at a conference held in Seoul on November 28 with major South Korean’s conglomerates in the fields of heavy industry, construction, finance, banking, and automobile.

 The event was jointly organized by Vietnam’s Ministry of Planning and Investment (MPI) and South Korea-based law and business consulting firm K&C, with presences of CJ Group, Lotte Group, Hana, Hanwha, Hyosun, LG, among others.

 Phuc expected South Korean companies to create a new miracle in investment in Vietnam, contributing to bringing bilateral trade to US$100 billion in 2020 or even higher.

 According to Phuc, the South Korean community in Vietnam is the largest of its kind outside South Korea in Asia, indicating the huge attraction of Vietnam to South Korean businesses and investors.